CheapestACA Plans

 What about tobacco surcharges?

 Federal law allows ACA plans to charge up to 1.5x the non-tobacco rate to tobacco users.
 Nine jurisdictions prohibit any tobacco surcharge: California, Massachusetts, New Jersey, New York, Rhode Island, Vermont, DC, Maryland, and New Mexico.
 Three more cap surcharges below the federal 1.5x ceiling: Colorado, Kentucky, and Arkansas.
 Virginia re-prohibits surcharges starting 1/1/2027.
-All 2026 prices on this site are non-tobacco.
+The search form has an opt-in tobacco-user toggle that reprices every plan with the carrier's filed surcharge for the household's rating area; default pricing on this site is non-tobacco.

 Did the ARPA / IRA enhanced subsidies get extended?